Government Hooker: Background

-"Government Hooker" is a collaborative effort between Gaga, Fernando Garibay and DJ White Shadow.
+"Government Hooker" is a collaborative effort between Gaga, Fernando Garibay, and DJ White Shadow.
 Recording sessions took place in 2010 at the Studio at the Palms in Las Vegas, Nevada.
 "Government Hooker" was a previously unused demo recording DJ White Shadow had produced with DJ Snake.
-After Shadow edited the song's tempo, he played the demo for Vince Herbert at a recording session, which he enjoyed more so than the other tracks presented at that time.
+After Shadow edited the song's tempo, he played the demo for Vince Herbert at a recording session, which he enjoyed more than the other tracks presented at that time.
 Gaga began writing verses for "Government Hooker" immediately after being sent the recording.
-While writing, the production team recruited her bodyguard Peter van der Veen to sing lyrics aloud rather than use processed vocals.
+While writing, the production team recruited her bodyguard, Peter van der Veen, to sing lyrics aloud rather than use processed vocals.
 Shadow noticed van der Veen's thick, distinctive Dutch accent as he sang the verses.
 Alongside "Scheiße" and a remix of "Born This Way", "Government Hooker" premiered at a Thierry Mugler fashion show in Paris, France, on March 2, 2011, as Gaga made her runway debut.